Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Methodology

 \subsection{Experimental Protocol}

-\paragraph{Identifying Trigger and Language Heads.} We aim to investigate whether language-switching triggers reuse existing language circuitry by identifying two sets of attention heads and measuring their overlap.

-\emph{Trigger heads} were identified by performing head-wise activation patching \explabel{exp:trigger_patching}.
-For each example, the \emph{clean} input contains the real trigger, while the \emph{corrupted} input replaces it with a randomly selected fake trigger.
-This results in inputs of the form:
+\paragraph{Identifying trigger and language Heads.} We aim to investigate whether language-switching triggers reuse existing language circuitry by identifying two sets of attention heads and measuring their overlap. \textbf{Trigger heads} were identified by performing head-wise activation patching.
+For each example, the clean input contains the real trigger, while the corrupted input replaces it with a randomly selected fake trigger.
+This results in inputs of the form: \ifacl $[\text{context}_{\text{en}} \mid \text{trigger}_t \mid \text{continuation}_{\ell}]$ \else